craigsimps/gulp-wp-toolkit/README.md

 ### Custom Lint Files

 You can override any of the lint files contained within this repository by adding a file of the same name in your theme directory.
-For example, if your theme directory contains a `.jshintrc` file, then it will be automatically used instead of the file included within `gulp-wp-toolkit`.
+For example, if your theme directory contains a `.eslintrc` file, then it will be automatically used instead of the file included within `gulp-wp-toolkit`.